 Rhyolite is associated with supervolcanoes and large Plinian eruptions.

-Volcanic rocks forming during eruption of Kilauea, USGS
+Basalt volcanic rocks forming during an eruption on Kilauea, USGS

 Mt.
 Hood, Mt.
 Rainier and Mt.
 Spurr.
 These great composite volcanoes usually have layers or tephra alternating with layers of thick lava flows.
 The lava was named for the Andes Mountains in South America.

 Dacite contains less quartz than rhyolite lava and more than andesite lava.
 The lava when it flows out a a volcano vent is so "sticky" that it piles on top of a volcano's vent forming a dome.

 Lava domes often form in the craters of stratovolcanoes like Mount Saint Helens.
 Lassen Peak in California is an example of the summit of a volcano that is dacite.